04 December 2024

 Big German card by Ross Verlag.
 Photo: Dührkoop.

-Sexy German dancer and film actress La Jana (1905-1940) was the most popular showgirl of Berlin in the 1930s.
+Sexy German dancer and film actress La Jana (1905-1940) was the most popular showgirl in Berlin in the 1930s.
 She appeared in 25 European films, often dancing in exotic costumes.
 In 1940, she suddenly died of pneumonia and pleurisy.

 Halloween again with Ida Lupino